ait-energy/iesopt/docs/pages/manual/yaml/top_level.md

 :`python`: Verbosity of the Python wrapper, `iesopt`.
 Supports: `debug`, `info`, `warning`, `error`.
 Defaults to the verbosity set in `core`.
 :`solver`: Whether to silence solver prints/outputs (`on` or `off`), defaults to `on` unless `core` is set to `error` - in that case it defaults to `off`.

+#### `performance`

+Controls various "performance" related settings of the model.

+:Parameters:
+:`string_names` (`bool`, default = `true`): Activates (or deactivates) "string names" for expressions, variables, and constraints.
+These make the model readable for humans, but cost (a lot of) performance.
+Refer to the [`JuMP.jl` documentation](https://jump.dev/JuMP.jl/stable/tutorials/getting_started/performance_tips/#Disable-string-names) and its `set_string_names_on_creation` function, or read upon how this upstream functionality originated from a discussion during the early stages of IESopt development ([discourse.julialang](https://discourse.julialang.org/t/optimal-model-creation-and-garbage-collection/72619), [this issue](https://github.com/jump-dev/JuMP.jl/issues/2817), and some time later [this PR](https://github.com/jump-dev/JuMP.jl/pull/2978)).
+:`logfile` (`bool`, default = `true`): Controls whether or not to write an IESopt logfile (which captures everything even if verbosity prevents displaying it).
+While this does save a bit of time it also prevents tracking down errors, so disable it wisely.
+This is most important to disable in iterative solves of small models, where logging accounts for a larger portion of overall time.
+:`force_addon_reload` (`bool`, default = `true`): If set to `false`, addons that have already been loaded once will not be reloaded.
+This can help with repeated solves of the same model.
+Be aware, that this might interfere with reloading changes to an addon's code that you have made, so unless you need it (and understand it) it is best left as `true`.

 ### `optimization`

 #### `problem_type`